Welcome, Guest ( Login )

 Rhododendron x 'Vibrant'

 The large 3-4" wide, funnel shaped, white flowers are neatly edged in a broad band of contrasting rich reddish-pink and seem to nearly glow against the foil of dark green, medium textured foliage.
 Flowering is in midspring attracting bees, butterflies, and hummingbirds.
 Vibrant Evergreen Azalea, a Harris hybrid, is a rare dwarf with a dense and compact habit that lends itself to bonsai culture but is sure to be a low-maintenance conversation piece in the garden and landscape.
-Azaleas do best in average moist, acidic soils that are rich in organic matter but have good to excellent drainage and should be top dressed with an organic mulch such as pine straw and pine bark.
+Azaleas do best in average moist, acidic soils that are rich in organic matter but that has good to excellent drainage and should be top dressed with an organic mulch such as pine straw and pine bark.
 We recommend using a slow-release, non-burning fertilizer that is labeled for acidic loving plants.
 Item# 12576

 Grows To: 2-3'H x 3-4'W

-Outdoor Light: Cool early morning or late afternoon sun, Filtered shade, Part shade, Part sun, *Full sun
+Outdoor Light: Cool morning sun, Late afternoon sun, Filtered shade, Part shade, Part sun, *Full sun

 Watchet Evergreen Azalea